flexiblepower/flexiblepower.github.io/theme-setup.md

 ### _config.yml

 Most of the variables found here are used in the .html files found in `_includes` if you need to add or remove anything.
-A good place to start would be to change the title, tagline, description, and url of your site.
-Links are absolute and prefixed with `{{ "{{ site.url " }}}}` in the various `_includes` and `_layouts`, so remember to properly set `url`[^1] and use `http://localhost:4000` when developing locally or else the theme's stylesheet and scripts won't load.
+A good place to start would be to change the `title`, `description`, and `url` of your site.
+When working locally use `http://localhost:4000` or comment out `url` to avoid broken links prefixed with `{{ "{{ site.url " }}}}`[^1] in the various `_includes` and `_layouts`.
+Just remember to set `url` back to the live domain before deploying or pushing to GitHub Pages.
-#### Disqus Comments

-Create a [Disqus](http://disqus.com) account and change `disqus_shortname` in `_config.yml` to the Disqus *shortname* you just setup.
-To enable commenting on a post, add the following to its front matter:

-{% highlight yaml %}
-comments: true
-{% endhighlight %}

 #### Owner/Author Information

-Change your name, and avatar photo (200x200 pixels or larger), email, and social networking urls.
-If you want to link to an external image on Gravatar or something similiar you'll need to edit the path in `head.html` since it assumes it is located in `/images`.
+Change your name, bio, and avatar photo (100x100 pixels or larger), Twitter url, email, and Google+ url.
+If you want to link to an external image on Gravatar or something similiar you'll need to edit the path in `_author-bio.html` since it assumes it is located in `/images`.

 Including a link to your Google+ profile has the added benefit of displaying [Google Authorship](https://plus.google.com/authorship) in Google search results if you've went ahead and applied for it.
+Don't have a Google+ account?
+Just leave it blank.

 #### Google Analytics and Webmaster Tools